Data Centers in Valence

 Natural Disaster Risk

-Valence has a low overall disaster risk profile, with a composite score of 2.7 out of 10 as of September 2025.
-While the general threat level is minimal, facility operators and tenants should conduct due diligence on specific, localized risks.
+Valence has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+This minimizes the threat of environmental disruptions to data center operations.